 1. Select the Latest option at the top of the form and then set the values that include a visitor in the segment or exclude a visitor from the segment.

-For example, to include visitors who have purchased something since January 1, 2002, set the values as follows:
+For example, to include visitors who have purchased something since January 1, 2005, the Purchase History values could be set as follows: